tonishka/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+2. If the view or add command is executed, in addition to the `AddressBookParser` class, next `Logic` uses the `ContactDetailsParser` class to parse the user command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+The only commands whose creation is specific to the ContactDetailsParser are the `EditCommand` ,`DeleteFieldCommand` and `BackCommand`  classes.
+On the other hand, the `AddCommmand`, `ListCommand`, `ViewCommand`, `DeleteCommand`, `FindCommand`, `ClearCommand`, `MeetCommand`, `UpdateCommand`, `CancelCommand` and `CancelAllCommand` classes.
+General commands applicable to both parsers are the `ExitCommand` and `HelpCommand` classes.
-1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
+4. The command can communicate with the `Model` when it is executed (e.g. to add a person).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.